Boink Group – Cardiac rhythm regeneration

 Advisory Board

-Dr. Hanno L. Tan (Cardiologist and Principal Investigator, AMC)
+Dr. Hanno L. Tan (Cardiologist and Principal Investigator, Amsterdam UMC)

-Prof. Dr. Vincent M. Christoffels (Developmental Biologist and Chairman Medical Biology, AMC)
+Prof. Dr. Vincent M. Christoffels (Developmental Biologist and Chairman Medical Biology, Amsterdam UMC)

 Corporate and Business Development